Niharika-Mohapatra/Eye-Movement-Simulator/README.md

 This simulation models rapid eye jumps (saccades) as the eyes shift focus from one point to another.

-The red dot represents a shifting point of interest, jumping randomly after short fixations.
+The red dot represents a shifting point of interest, jumping randomly after short fixations - which are represented by grey dots on the screen.

 The pupils move toward the target using a biologically inspired minimum jerk profile—smooth acceleration and deceleration mimicking natural saccadic motion.